SAP-samples/teched2022-IN280/exercises/ex3/ex36/readme.md

-# Exercise 3.6 - Watch alerts that have been raised for failed messages
+# Exercise 3.6 - Check failed message alerts

 In this exercise, you will watch alerts that have been raised for failed messages